-The Group's significant instruments which are subject to fixed interest rates comprise loans and advances to a related party forming part of Mizzi Organisation (Note 9).
+The Group's significant instruments which are subject to fixed interest rates comprise loans to an associate (Note 9).
 With respect to these instruments, the Group is potentially exposed to fair value interest rate risk in view of the fixed interest nature of these instruments, which are however measured at amortised cost.

-The Group's interest rate risk principally arises from loans to associate (Note 9), bank borrowings (Note 17), and balances with related parties (Note 30) subject to floating interest rates, which expose the Group to cash flow interest rate risk.
+The Group's interest rate risk principally arises from bank borrowings (Note 16) subject to floating interest rates, which expose the Group to cash flow interest rate risk.
 Management monitors the impact of changes in market interest rates on amounts reported in profit or loss in respect of these instruments.
 Based on this analysis, management considers the potential impact on profit or loss of a defined interest rate shift that is reasonably possible at the end of the reporting period to be immaterial and accordingly the level of interest rate risk is contained.
 The Group's operating cash flows are substantially independent of changes in market interest rates.